dart-lang/language/working/2364 - primary constructors/feature-specification.md

 name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.

-A primary constructor cannot have a body, and it cannot have an initializer list (and hence, it cannot have a superinitializer, e.g., `super(...)`, and it cannot have assertions).
+A primary constructor cannot have a body, and it cannot have an normal initializer list (and hence, it cannot have a superinitializer, e.g., `super.name(...)`).
+However, it can have assertions.

 The motivation for these restrictions is that a primary constructor is intended to be small and easy to read at a glance.
 If more machinery is